SubjunctiveQuaver/subjunctivequaver.github.io/_tabs/about.md

 ---

+## Other things

-This YouTube playlist gathers some of the work I share publicly -- original music, church performances, talks, creative projects, glimpses of life shared openly -- offered as part of the same work of formation.
+Some of what I make lives outside this blog.
+This YouTube playlist gathers some of it -- original music, church performances, talks, creative projects, glimpses of life shared openly -- offered as part of the same work of formation.

 <iframe
   width="560"